Red Coconut Chutney Recipe

 You will get all the ingredients to make this red chutney in any Indian grocery store.

-Fresh Coconut – This chutney is ideally made using fresh coconut but you can also use desiccated coconut or unsweetened coconut flakes.
-You can use dry coconut in place of fresh coconut but the taste will be different.
+Fresh Coconut – This chutney is ideally made using fresh coconut, but you can also use desiccated coconut or unsweetened coconut flakes.
+You can use dry coconut instead of fresh coconut, but the taste will differ.

 To save time, buy already grated fresh coconut from the freezer section of an Indian grocery store.